AnyesTAFOUGHALT/Visulog/README.md

 ```
 Count the number of lines added and deleted per user in each file of the project
 ```
-./gradlew run --args='. --addPlugin=userStats/Salhi_Younes'
+./gradlew run --args='. --addPlugin=userStats/Anyes_TAFOUGHALT'
 ```
-Show the stats of the user "Salhi Younes" (number of commits,merge commits,lines added and lines deleted) instead of space you will have to put '_'
+Show the stats of the user "Anyes TAFOUGHALT" (number of commits,merge commits,lines added and lines deleted) instead of space you will have to put '_'
 ```
 ./gradlew run --args='. --loadConfigFile=fileName'
 ```